axylious/demo-repo/README.md

 # Demo

-This is a demo to help me get comfortable with Github
+This is a demo to help me get comfortable with Github.